 I am currently researching advanced indexing and search techniques.

-This research introduces VecLSTM, a hybrid framework that enhances trajectory prediction by integrating vectorization techniques and a CNN-LSTM architecture.
-It efficiently processes trajectory data, significantly improving both accuracy and training time over traditional LSTM models.
+VecLSTM is a hybrid framework that enhances trajectory prediction by integrating dynamic vectorization techniques with a CNN–LSTM architecture.
+It efficiently processes trajectory data within a relational database environment, improving both accuracy and training time compared to traditional LSTM models.

 This research introduces a caching subsystem leveraging in-memory vector databases to enhance the efficiency of image feature extraction.
 Using advanced models like MobileNetV3 and ResNet50, the framework integrates batch insertion and parallel processing to optimize computational performance.